redabenhyma/theodo-stack-generator/generators/app/templates/doc/development-react-redux.md

 - `yarn test` to launch the tests.

+## How to develop using webpack with docker

+It works well, you don't have anything to do in particular!

-## How to develop using webpack
+## How to develop using webpack with Vagrant

  Webpack can watch your frontend files and recompiles the code automatically as soon as you change your code.

  :bangbang: The webpack live-reloading is really slow in a virtual machine such as Vagrant.
-To avoid that, run the webpack-dev-server on your local environment, but run your server in a virtual machine.
+To avoid that, run `cd client && yarn start` on your local environment, but run your server in the Vagrant

  If you have a server in a Vagrant, consider it as an external API that you will query from your local app.